-Services that are covered for you What you must pay when you get these services Emergency services outside the United States are covered. \$90 copay for emergency services outside the United States.
-The worldwide emergency room cost-share is not waived if you are admitted for inpatient hospital care.
-You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.
-Health and wellness education programs Nurse Advice Line Toll-free telephonic coaching and nurse advice from trained clinicians.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs Nurse Advice Line \$0 copay for the nurse advice line.
+Toll-free telephonic coaching and nurse advice from trained clinicians.
 The nurse advice line is available 24 hours a day, 7 days a week for assistance with health-related questions.
-You can reach the nurse advice line via the phone number on your member ID card, or by calling Member Services (phone numbers are printed on the back cover of this booklet) for transfer to the nurse advice line. \$0 copay for the nurse advice line.
-Fitness Benefit: Our plan covers a membership to help support an active and healthy lifestyle.
-As a fitness member, you have access to the following features at no cost: • Fitness Center Membership: choose from a number of in-person fitness centers that participate in the fitness program \$0 copay for the fitness benefit.
-Home Fitness Kits: If you are unable to visit a fitness center or prefer working out at home, you may choose from a variety of Home Fitness Kits, including a Fitbit or Garmin wearable tracker.
+You can reach the nurse advice line via the phone number on your member ID card, or by calling Member Services (phone numbers are printed on the back cover of this booklet) for transfer to the nurse advice line.
+Fitness Benefit: \$0 copay for the fitness benefit.
+Our plan covers a membership to help support an active and healthy lifestyle.
+As a fitness member, you have access to the following features at no cost: Fitness Center Membership: choose from a number of in-person fitness centers that participate in the fitness program Home Fitness Kits: If you are unable to visit a fitness center or prefer working out at home, you may choose from a variety of Home Fitness Kits, including a Fitbit or Garmin wearable tracker.
 You can receive up to 1 kit per benefit year.
 Digital Fitness Program: Choose from 8,000+ on-demand workout videos through the digital library.
-For more information regarding the fitness benefit, please call Member Services (phone numbers are printed on the back cover of this booklet) or vist our website at www.wellcare.com/allwellTX .
+For more information regarding the fitness benefit, please call Member Services (phone numbers are printed on the back cover of this booklet) or vist our website at www.wellcare.com/allwellTX.
+Personal emergency response system (PERS) \$0 copay for Personal Emergency Response System Coverage for one personal emergency medical response device per (PERS) - Medical Alert lifetime and the monthly fee.
+A personal emergency medical System. response device provides peace of mind and 24/7 response to your emergent and non-emergent needs.
+Members can choose a traditional "hard-wired" PERS system that is connected via a landline, or select a wireless system.
+For hard-wired systems, an existing landline phone is required.
+To find out more information call Member Services (phone numbers are printed on the back cover of this booklet)